Compliance Can't Be Vibe Coded

 The story broke in startup communities this week and it's ugly: a Y Combinator-backed compliance automation startup was allegedly issuing SOC 2, HIPAA, and ISO 27001 certifications that were effectively pre-written templates.
 Same grammatical errors across 493 out of 494 reports.
 Audit conclusions filled in before clients submitted anything.
 Evidence auto-generated for security controls employees never completed.
 Nearly 500 companies now hold credentials that may expose them to criminal liability, regulatory fines, and breach of contract claims with every enterprise customer who relied on those certifications.

 The outrage is understandable.
 But founders and CTOs who stop at "those founders were fraudulent" are missing the more important story: there was a massive market for what that company was selling.
-And that market exists because of a pattern we've seen dozens of times across the companies we've worked with — compliance treated as a box to check rather than a capability to build.
+Nearly 500 paying customers, most of them well-resourced startups with competent engineering teams, walked into this.
+They weren't stupid.
+They were under pressure most people reading this will recognize.

 The Enterprise Sales Trap